YerevaNN/yerevann.github.io/_posts/2016-09-09-automatic-transliteration-with-lstm.md

 ### Source of the data

 We chose Armenian Wikipedia as the easiest available large corpus of Armenian text.
 The dumps are available [here](https://dumps.wikimedia.org/hywiki/).
 These dumps are in a very complicated XML format, but they can be parsed by the [WikiExtractor tool](https://github.com/attardi/wikiextractor).
-The details are in this Readme file.
+The details are in the [Readme file](https://github.com/YerevaNN/translit-rnn) of the repository we released today.

 The disadvantage of Wiki is that it doesn't contain very diverse texts.
 For example, it doesn't contain any dialogs or non formal speech (while social networks are full of them).
 On the other hand it's very easy to parse and it's quite large (356MB).
 We splitted this into training (284MB), validation (36MB) and test (36MB) sets, but then we understood that the overlap between training and validation sets can be very high.
 Finally we decided to use some [fiction text](http://grapaharan.org/index.php/Պատը) with lots of dialogs as a validation set.